SUP3RMASS1VE/Ovis2-8B-/README.md

 3. Retries up to 3 times with exponential backoff.

 ## Features
-- Uses `torch.bfloat16` for improved performance.
-- Implements an enhanced timeout system for requests (120 seconds default).
 - Supports image and video input preprocessing.
 - Uses a `TextIteratorStreamer` for efficient text generation.